YawnBear/imaginehack2026/PRD.md

 3. Generate findings with evidence, severity, and confidence.
 4. Use specialized AI agents to explain impact and recommend safe next steps.
 5. Estimate cost savings and carbon reduction where relevant.
-6. Route findings to required reviewers based on issue type, resource metadata, and risk.
+6. Route findings to the required reviewer role based on issue type, resource metadata, and risk.
 7. Support approve, reject, defer, and request-more-information decisions.
-8. Maintain a searchable audit trail for scan events, findings, recommendations, approvals, and actions.
+8. Maintain a searchable audit trail for scan events, findings, recommendations, review decisions, and actions.
 9. Provide a Next.js dashboard with security, cost, energy, and audit views.
 10. Deploy the backend on Render with a production-shaped API and database setup.